Ostrogoths: Kingdom in Italy

 Theodoric sought to revive Roman culture and government and in doing so, profited the Italian people.
 It was in both characters together that he set out in 488, by commission from the Byzantine emperor Zeno, to recover Italy from Odoacer.
 In 489, the Rugii, a Germanic tribe who dwelt in the Hungarian Plain, joined the Ostrogoths in their invasion of Italy under their leader Frideric.
 By 493 Ravenna was taken, where Theodoric would set up his capital.
 It was also at this time that Odoacer was killed by Theodoric's own hand.
+Historian Ian Wood claims that Theodoric’s reign in Italy following the fall of Odoacer reflected not a rupture from Roman traditions but their strategic appropriation.
+After entering Ravenna in 493, Theodoric refrained from adopting the title rex Gotorum, and instead assumed the posture of a Roman ruler.
+In 498, the Eastern emperor Anastasius formally returned the imperial regalia to the West and allowed Theodoric to appoint consuls, effectively granting him symbolic seniority in the imperial hierarchy.
+Theodoric’s administration preserved Roman bureaucratic frameworks, which are extensively documented in the Variae of Cassiodorus.
+Rather than a distinctly "Gothic" regime, his court continued to function within the idioms of Roman law, ceremony, and governance.

 Ostrogothic power was fully established over Italy, Sicily, Dalmatia and the lands to the north of Italy.
 Around 500, Theodoric celebrated his thirtieth anniversary as King of the Ostrogoths.
 In order to improve their chances against the Roman Empire the Ostrogoths and Visigoths began again to unite in what became a loose confederation of Germanic peoples.
 The two branches of the nation were soon brought closer together; after he was forced to become regent of the Visigothic kingdom of Toulouse, the power of Theodoric was practically extended over a large part of Gaul and over nearly the whole of the Iberian peninsula.
 Theodoric forged alliances with the Visigoths, Alamanni, Franks and Burgundians, some of which were accomplished through diplomatic marriages.